 Hot & Cold Drying

-After washing, apply styling mousse or lotion while your hair is only slightly damp, then continue to dry directing the heat flow against the direction of hair growth, especially where volume is particularly needed.
+After washing, apply mousse or styling lotion while your hair is only slightly damp, then continue to dry pointing the heat flow against the direction of hair growth, especially where volume is particularly needed.
 When your hair is absolutely dry, let it cool before styling further.
 This ‘sets’ the volume.
-Hair that is not completely dry or hasn’t been allowed to cool collapses moments after styling.
+Hair that is not completely dry, or hasn’t been allowed to cool, collapses moments after styling.

-Directing heat too close to fine hair or drying too hot results in a dull, frizzy, fly-away texture.
+Although heat swells hair, holding your blow dryer too close to fine hair or drying too hot results in a dull, frizzy, fly-away texture.

 Heated rollers are great to volumize hair.
-In order not to make your hair curly or wavy, choose the largest size possible .
+Unless you want curls or waves, choose the largest possible size according to your hair length.
 They only work on dry hair, and are especially good to add volume and shine after drying or between washes.

-Velcro rollers can be heated with a hairdryer, but look out for velcro ‘sleep-in’ rollers.
-They’re a great way to volumize your hair overnight which saves time in the morning.
+You can also put velcro rollers in dry hair and heat them with a hairdryer, but look out for velcro ‘sleep-in’ rollers.
+They’re a great way to volumize hair overnight which saves time in the morning.

-Backcombing might create big hair, but it can also make a tangled mess and cause a lot of damage.
-Backcomb only where extra volume is needed after drying.
-To avoid split ends, tangles and knots, always backcomb as close to the root as possible.
+Teasing might create big hair, but it can also make a tangled mess and cause a lot of damage.
+Backcomb only if you must and only where extra volume is needed after drying.
+To avoid tangles, knots and breakage, backcomb as close to the root as possible.

 Highlights and Lowlights

-Hairdressers can strategically place highlights and lowlights to create an illusion of luxuriant depth and body.
+Hairdressers can strategically place highlights and lowlights to create an illusion of depth and body.